boniashburn

 St Patrick's Day

-I grew up in a very happy nuclear family- two parents, two kids (me and my little sister, Teri) and a dog.
+I grew up in a "normal" nuclear family- two parents, two kids (me and my little sister, Teri) and a dog.
 We moved a bit, so I grew up in four different states–

 Connecticut, Ohio, Illinois and Colorado.